eclipse-ee4j/metro-saaj/README.md

 # <a name="Latest_News"></a>Latest News

-### June 2, 2020 - Jakarta SOAP with Attachments Implementation 2.0.0-M1 Milestone Release ###
+### June 2, 2020 - Eclipse Implementation of Jakarta SOAP with Attachments 2.0.0-M1 Milestone Release ###

-First milestone of Jakarta SOAP with Attachments Implementation to accommodate the move of the Jakarta SOAP with Attachments Specification to *jakarta* namespace.
+First milestone of Eclipse Implementation of Jakarta SOAP with Attachments to accommodate the move of the Jakarta SOAP with Attachments Specification to *jakarta* namespace.
 See [release notes](docs/relnotes-2.0.html).

-### April 30, 2020 - Jakarta SOAP with Attachments Implementation 1.5.2 Release ###
+### April 30, 2020 - Eclipse Implementation of Jakarta SOAP with Attachments 1.5.2 Release ###

-Updated Jakarta SOAP with Attachments Implementation to accommodate updated version of the Jakarta SOAP with Attachments Specification.
+Updated Eclipse Implementation of Jakarta SOAP with Attachments to accommodate updated version of the Jakarta SOAP with Attachments Specification.
 See [release notes](docs/relnotes-1.5.html).

 ### February 28, 2020 - Jakarta SOAP with Attachments Specification 1.4.2 Release ###